Shower wall wet shimming is a great way to fix stud walls.

 There are many ways to fix stud walls.
 Studs can be shaved down using an electric planer, shimmed, or sistered with new dimensional lumber.

-But frankly, the easiest way to fix wonky studs is to wet shim.
 This involves applying thin-set to the face of the stud.
 Then the backer board is lightly pressed into the thin-set/stud and made plumb with a level.

-However, not every backer board can be wet shimmed.
+However, not every backer board can be wet-shimmed.
 For example, Wedi doesn’t (for now) allow wet shimming of their building panels.

-Schluter, on the other hand, allows their KERDI-BOARD to be wet shimmed all day long.
+Schluter, on the other hand, allows their KERDI-BOARD to be wet-shimmed all day long.

 The first step is to mix thin-set mortar to a thick consistency.
-This can be done with a margin trowel, water, and bucket.
+This can be done with a margin trowel, water, and a bucket.

-Add a small amount of water to a bucket then add thin-set.
+Add a small amount of water to a bucket, then add thin-set.
 Mix this to a consistency that barely falls off the margin trowel.

-Now you’re ready to mark all the stud locations that need to be wet shimmed.
+Now you’re ready to mark all the stud locations that need to be wet-shimmed.

 How to Inspect Shower Stud Walls